a-chen/expense-reimbursement-system/README.md

 # reimbursement
-Expense reimbursement system created for Revature bootcamp
+Expense reimbursement system created for Revature bootcamp using JSP/Servlets and JDBC